'We will not boost our way out of this pandemic,' CDC director says as 70 million eligible Americans remain unvaccinated – KION546

 “Number one: You are 65 or older.
 Number two: You have a medical condition that puts you at high risk of severe illness with Covid and these conditions include obesity, diabetes, high blood pressure, chronic kidney disease and others.
 And Number three: You work or live in a setting where you are at high risk of exposure to Covid.
 This includes health care workers, teachers, those living in shelters or prisons and grocery store workers,” Murthy said.

-Boosters have not yet been endorsed for the two other vaccines offered in the US — those from Moderna and Johnson & Johnson.
-Health officials are working to determine next steps for recipients of those vaccines.

-The Food and Drug Administration “is working with Moderna and J&J to get and process their data as quickly as possible with the goal of making booster recommendations for Moderna and J&J recipients in the coming weeks,” Murthy said.

-Walensky acknowledged that even with more Americans becoming eligible for Pfizer boosters, the country must ramp up initial vaccination numbers for the pandemic to subside.
+Walensky acknowledged that even with more Americans becoming eligible, the country must ramp up initial vaccination numbers for the pandemic to subside.

 “I want to be clear: We will not boost our way out of this pandemic,” she said Friday.